tagion/tagion/src/bin-wave/README.md

 ```
 --nodes -N
 ```
-Set number of nodes to run network, 4 by default
+Set number of nodes to run network, 4 by default (4 min)

 ## Use Cases